MicrosoftDocs/Devices-docs/surface/microsoft-in-region-same-unit-repair.md

 ## References

-1. Same unit repair of Surface Pro 7+ and Surface Laptop Studio is currently unavailable in United States or Mexico.
+1. Same unit repair of Surface Pro 7+ and Surface Laptop Studio(v1) is currently unavailable in United States or Mexico.